NJUCSE17/JB-App/README.md

 Legacy (Java) version of this app can be found at [JB-App-Legacy](https://github.com/NJUCSE17/JB-App-Legacy), but it is no longer maintained.

+> There will NOT be an PUBLIC iOS version unless, 1) a secure PAID Apple Developer ID is provided to the maintainer or to the elite class by a classmate, or 2) Expo and related SDKs are ejected and the project is built on one's own, or are deprecated and replaced with alternatives in the project.

 ## Getting Started

 ### Project Structure